 The sound design of any movie can be broken down into several different parts.
 Filmmakers are able to manipulate each sound component to contribute to the emotional feelings created in that moment.

-Usually, upon filming, the only sounds recorded would be the dialogue.
+Usually, upon filming, the only sound recorded would be the dialogue.
 Other key components, such as music, weather, the sound of objects, or a character’s interaction with them is all added later.
 The reason why filmmakers do this is because in order for the audience to fully grasp the emotional moment of a scene, the sound is hugely important.
 Being able to manipulate the sound after filming is therefore major in creating what you would like to convey.
 Dialogue, sound effects, music, and mixing all come together to tell you the story.

-In a film there is diegetic sound — which is sound heard by the characters inside the filmic universe.
+In a film, there is diegetic sound — which is sound heard by the characters inside the filmic universe.
 Examples of this is dialogue, sound effects, or music played on the radio, like in the infamous scene in Reservoir Dogs (Tarantino, 1992) where a cheerful song accompanies Mr. Blonde as he performs an act of violence.

 There is also non-diegetic sound — which is sound not heard by the characters — often added to make sure the audience feels a certain way.
 The biggest example of this is music, like the orchestral track featured in Steven Spielberg’s Jaws (Spielberg, 1975), a tune that quickly ensures that suspense and fear are added to the shark’s appearance on screen.